Scopes in Koin Annotations

 }

-Else, if you need rather a scope name more than a type, you need to tag a class with @Scope(name = )
+Else, if you need a scope name more than a type, you need to tag a class with @Scope(name = )

 annotation, using name